A TRUE FAMILY-RUN WINERY

-Today, two Rice family members are still involved in running the business- Fred as Sunstone’s President and Brittany as the Director of Winemaking, ensuring the continuation of the original vision and commitment to organic grape growing and sustainable business practices.
+Today, two Rice family members are still involved in the business- Fred on the Board of Directors and Brittany as the Director of Winemaking, ensuring the continuation of the original vision and commitment to organic grape growing and sustainable business practices.
 “When our family planted the Sunstone vineyard in 1990, we knew that good wine started with caring for the land,” says Fred.
 “Over two decades later, we continue to nurture our organic vines to make delicious, world-class wines.”

 AN ORGANIC ESTATE VINEYARD

-Sunstone’s 28-acre vineyard was planted in 1990 by the Rice Family to Merlot, Cabernet Franc, Cabernet Sauvignon, Syrah, Mourvedre and Viognier, and is completely farmed in an organic, bio-sustainable manner, meeting the highest organic farming standards in viticulture.
+Sunstone’s 28-acre vineyard was planted in 1990 to Merlot, Cabernet Franc, Cabernet Sauvignon, Syrah, Mourvedre and Viognier, and is completely farmed in an organic, bio-sustainable manner, meeting the highest organic farming standards in viticulture.
 It is believed that Sunstone is now the oldest, continuously organically grown vineyard in Santa Barbara County.

 A DESTINATION WINERY